 - In Dimensional Links, a crossover between all the The Legend of Zelda games, Demise quickly establishes himself as the most dangerous of all villains, and the others are forced to follow his orders.

-- In Shattered Skies: The Morning Lights, Chaos is the force behind Dead End, but as it can't take physical form, it uses Joker as its Dragon and public face.
+- In Shattered Skies: The Morning Lights, Chaos is the force behind Dead End, but as it can't take physical form, it uses Joker as its Heavy and public face.

 - Legends of Tomorrow Season 2 has the Legends battling the Legion of Doom, a team up of major villains from its parent shows Arrow and The Flash (2014).
-The Reverse Flash pretty firmly establishes himself as the leader of this villain pack, much to the others' annoyance, as they don't like being treated as lackeys.
+As the only one with powers The Reverse Flash pretty firmly establishes himself as the leader of this villain pack, much to the others' annoyance, as they don't like being treated as lackeys.

 - Ganondorf is the de facto leader of the enemy forces in Hyrule Warriors, where he is leading past Zelda villains such as Zant, Ghirahim, Yuga, and original villains developed specifically for the game.
 Some new villains were arguably necessary, as the Zelda franchise hasn't featured very many villains not named "Ganondorf" or his beast form, "Ganon."

 - While she isn't the Greater-Scope Villain of the Kingdom Hearts series, Maleficent certainly fills this role at various points throughout the series.
 In the original game, she's leading Hades, Jafar, Ursula, Oogie Boogie, Captain Hook, and Pete in an effort to find the Seven Princesses of Heart and unlock the gate to Kingdom Hearts, a vast repository of knowledge and power.

 - Ganondorf heads the Legion of Doom in Rakenzarn Tales and serves as the Big Bad overall for the game.